studoverse/katerbase/README.md

 index.

-All specified indexes will be automatically created by Katerbase when `autoManageCollectionsAndIndexes` is set in the `MongoDatabase.create()` function.
+All specified indexes will be automatically created by Katerbase when `autoManageCollectionsAndIndexes` is set in the `MongoDatabase` constructor.
 The default value is `true`, so in case you do not want to manage your MongoDB collections and indexes via Katerbase set `autoManageCollectionsAndIndexes` to `false`.
 If set to false, no collections are created or deleted and no indexes get created or deleted by Katerbase.
 This mode can be useful if you manage the collections and indexes not in the project where
 Katerbase is used but on another project.
 Also if you start multiple JVM executables with Katerbase concurrently, make sure that only one